MISP/misp-book/faq/README.md

 ## How to enable the csv import module?

+First you have to enable the import services: double-click on "false" in the very first line and change it to "true".

 In Server Settings & Maintenance -> Plugin Settings -> Import -> set "Plugin.Import_csvimport_enabled" to true.
 Afterwards you'll find the csvimport from within the newly created event: "Populate from..."